check-spelling/zephyr/doc/contribute/coding_guidelines/index.rst

 Step 6
-  After a PR is submitted, the developer should add the ``Coding guidelines`` and ``MISRA-C`` Github labels so their PR can be easily tracked by maintainers.
+  After a PR is submitted, the developer should add the ``Coding guidelines`` and ``MISRA-C`` GitHub labels so their PR can be easily tracked by maintainers.
-  If you have any concerns about what your PR should look like, you can search on Github using those tags and refer to similar PRs that have already been merged.
+  If you have any concerns about what your PR should look like, you can search on GitHub using those tags and refer to similar PRs that have already been merged.